-The US Food & Drug Administration (FDA) has released an update proposing the removal of oral phenylephrine hydrochloride and oral phenylephrine bitartrate as the active ingredients in over-the-counter (OTC) drugs for treating nasal congestion.
+The US Food and Drug Administration (FDA) has released an update proposing the removal of oral phenylephrine hydrochloride and oral phenylephrine bitartrate as the active ingredients in over-the-counter (OTC) drugs for treating nasal congestion.
 New findings reveal that oral phenylephrine is less effective compared to other ingredients.
 This report only applies to oral forms such as pills or liquids and not sprays.

 Oral phenylephrine is commonly used in many OTC brands such as Benadryl, Advil and Tyleno, as well as other cold, cough, allergy, bronchodilator and anti-asthmatic drug products.